10 WAYS YOUR SUPER BOWL PARTY IS ACTUALLY CATHOLIC

 EVEN WITHOUT A ROSARY AT HALFTIME

 New England v.
-Philadelphia.
+Los Angeles.
 Millions tuned in.
-Billions in bets.
 Ads costing millions of dollars per minute.
 The Super Bowl is the epitome of a worldly sensation, but how does it stack up in terms of eternity?

 While it’s probably true that God is not concerned with who wins, it is also certain that he does care about your party.
 That’s right.
 Wherever two or three or a dozen men are gathered … God is in their midst.